30% OFF Tempcover fee in our app

 Yes, you may still need to pay both your compulsory and voluntary excess towards the cost of the repairs.
 That being said, you can claim back the cost of your excess from the insurance provider of the driver at fault.

-What is the excess on temporary insurance?
+What is the excess on temporary car insurance?

 Customer satisfaction